Chargeback Rebuttal Letters: Explanation and Samples (2021)

 When it comes to chargeback disputes, a lot rests on the merchant rebuttal letter.
 The rebuttal letter is a key component of a chargeback dispute, and a cornerstone of the representment processes.
 A rebuttal letter gives the merchant the place to summarize their dispute of a chargeback.

 Think of it this way: the person handling your case at the issuing bank probably doesn’t have a lot of time.
+Much like a hiring manager looking through a stack of cover letters, this person probably wants something easy to grasp, skim, and dive into when they do actually have the time.
 They’re ruling on hundreds of chargebacks at once, and they really only have a few minutes to take in all your evidence and make an educated decision based on what they see.

 Be respectful of their time and mindful of yours.
 There's a very limited window of time for you to present your case so lead with your best foot.
 Say as much as you can with as few words as possible.